-• The City of Newport Beach survey areas cover Corona Del Mar Beach, Little Corona Del Mar Beach, and Morning Canyon Beach.
+- The City of Newport Beach survey areas cover Corona Del Mar Beach, Little Corona Del Mar Beach, and Morning Canyon Beach.
 Little Corona Del Mar is a priority monitoring site.
-The most popular activities here are beach recreation, walking, and surfing.
+The most popular activities here are beach recreation, followed by off shore recreation, and tide pooling.
+We did not observe any potential MPA violations within this time period. - The Crystal Cove State Park section covers the Pelican Point, Los Trancos, and Reef Point survey areas.
+The most common activities here are beach recreation and offshore recreation.
 We did not observe any potential MPA violations within this time period.

-• The Crystal Cove State Park section covers the Pelican Point, Los Trancos, and Reef Point survey areas.
-The most common activities here are beach recreation and swimming.
-The most common consumptive activity was boat fishing by rod/reel.
-We did not observe any potential MPA violations within this time period.

 The Laguna Beach Marine Reserve does not allow take of any marine resources in the 5.5 mile stretch from Abalone Point in the north to Table Rock point in the south.
 The Reserve contains fifteen survey sites covering almost every accessible beach.
-Within the Laguna Beach SMR, we have chosen Crescent Bay, Shaw's Cove, Moss Point, Aliso State Beach, and Table Rock Beach as priority sites for monitoring.
-Beach recreation, wildlife watching, and tidepooling are the most popular onshore activities with swimming, board sports, stand-up paddleboarding, and scuba diving as the most popular offshore activities.
+Within the Laguna Beach SMR, we have chosen Crescent Bay, Shaw's Cove, Moss Point, Aliso Creek Beach, and Table Rock Beach as priority sites for monitoring.
+Beach recreation is the most popular onshore activity, scuba diving and non-consumptive boating as the most popular offshore activities.
 We did not observe any potential MPA violations within this time period.

 The Dana Point SMCA allows the recreational take of lobster and sea urchin, and of finfish by hook-and-line or spearfishing, and the commercial take of lobster, urchins, and coastal pelagic species such as sardine, anchovy, and squid by round haul net.
 The take of all "living marine resources" from inside the tidepools in these MPAs is prohibited.
 The Totuava Beach, Thousand Steps Beach, Three Arch Bay, Salt Creek, Dana Strands, and Dana Point survey sites cover this area.
-The most popular activities here are beach recreation and board sports.
+The most popular activities here are beach recreation, tide pooling and surfing.
 We did not observe any potential MPA violations within this time period.